pablo-icm/emm/content/authors/lidia-montiel/_index.md

 user_groups:
 - 'Technicians'
 ---
-I work as a Bioinformatics Research Assistant at the ICM-CSIC since January 2017.
+I work as a Bioinformatics Research Technician at the ICM-CSIC since January 2017.
 I studied Microbiology at the Universitat Autònoma de Barcelona (UAB) and finished my Master’s degree in Bioinformatics for Health Sciences at Universitat Pompeu Fabra (UPF) in Barcelona.
-Before my current position at the ICM, I carried out my master thesis here with Ramiro Logares as a supervisor, from September 2015 to June 2016.
-The aim of my master thesis was to characterize globally prevalent deep-sea fungi, specially a Tilletiopsis-like fungi, using metagenomes from Malaspina-2010 circumnavigation expedition.
-At the present time, I work analysing several datasets including metagenomes from the Blanes Bay Microbial Observatory and I’m part of the [Interactomics project](https://interactomics.icm.csic.es).
+Prior to my current position at the ICM, I carried out my master thesis here with Ramiro Logares as a supervisor, from September 2015 to June 2016.
+The aim of my master thesis was to characterize globally prevalent deep-sea fungi, particularly a Tilletiopsis-like fungi, using metagenomes from Malaspina-2010 circumnavigation expedition.
+At the present time, I am involved in building gene catalogues and analyzing metagenomes, as well as potential MAGs from the Blanes Bay Microbial Observatory, along with other marine locations and experimental datasets.
+I am part of the [log[lab] group](https://log-lab.barcelona/) led by Ramiro Logares.